Posts Tagged ‘pain prevention’

 Dyllie – Maintaining Position and Increasing Seating Tolerance Down Under

-Dyllie is a 25 year old man with the diagnosis of cerebral palsy who has been using Seating Dynamics Dynamic Footrests (telescoping, elevating, and plantar/dorsi flexion), Dynamic Rocker Back, and Dynamic Head Support Hardware for 8 months at the time of this case study.
+Dyllie is a 25 year old man with the diagnosis of cerebral palsy who has been using Seating Dynamics Dynamic Footrests, Dynamic Rocker Back, and Dynamic Head Support Hardware for 8 months at the time of this case study.

 Continue ReadingAshley – Dynamic Seating: Dystonia & Equipment Breakage

 Ashley is a 35 year old woman with the diagnoses of cerebral palsy and dystonia.
-She exhibits large and forceful movements (dystonia) which have led to injury to her legs and damage to the wheelchair.
-She needs to move and her movements increase when she is agitated or excited.
+She exhibits large and forceful movements (dystonia) which have led to leg injury and wheelchair damage.

 Continue ReadingPain in People Using Wheelchairs – Prevalence, Cause and Interventions